jadecobra/python_tdd_exercises/source/conventions.rst

   # This is a comment

-comments do not do anything, they are notes
+comments do not do anything, they are notes.
+Python_ ignores them

 ----